Workers' Comp for Exterminators

 A class code is assigned by the National Council of Compensation Insurance (NCCI) or by state agencies—and is created based on the activities and risk level the work requires.

 There are many different workers’ comp class codes within the exterminating and pest control industry.
-Below are a few of the most common class codes in the industry.
+Below is one of the most common class codes used in the industry.